kaloianm/MongoWatson/README.md

 npm start
 ```

-Then open the browser and point it to [http://localhost:3000](http://localhost:3000).
+Finally, open the browser and point it to [http://localhost:3000](http://localhost:3000).